 In case of DMARC failure for your Gmail messages, hover over to your domain’s SPF record and check whether you have included _spf.google.com in it.
 If not, this may be a reason why receiving servers are failing to identify Gmail as your authorized sending source.
 The same applies to your emails sent from MailChimp, SendGrid, and others.

-How to detect messages failing DMARC?
+How to detect if messages are failing DMARC?

 DMARC failure for messages can be detected easily if you have reporting enabled for your DMARC reports.
 Alternatively, you can conduct an email header analysis or use Gmail’s email; log search.
 Let’s explore how: